lindajok/lindajok.github.io/cmdline_course.md

 layout: default
 ---
 ## Course overview
 An introduction course to command-line tools aimed for linguists.
-Among other things the course included the understanding of Unix systems, corpora processing, installing programs and creating GitHub pages.
+Among other things the course included understanding Unix systems, corpora processing, installing programs and creating GitHub pages.

 ### 1. Introduction
 Getting familiar with command-line environment with basic commands and creating files